Fees

 Out of Network Insurance

 If you have a PPO, as a Licensed Clinical Social Worker, I may be able to be an “out of network” provider.
-I still request full payment at the time of service, but provide you with a monthly, detailed record of payment (or “super bill”) that you can submit for reimbursement.
+I still request full payment at the time of service, but provide you with a monthly, detailed record of payment (or “super bill”) on the 1st of every month that you can submit for reimbursement.
 How much different insurance providers cover varies widely.
 If you are interested in using Out of Network benefits for PPO plans, I recommend calling them, and asking:

 1. “Do I have Out of Network coverage for psychotherapy?”